List of transiting exoplanets

 This is a list of transiting extrasolar planets sorted by orbital periods.
-As of 2024, 4195 transiting exoplanets have been discovered.
+As of 2026, 6,160 confirmed exoplanets have been discovered.
 This list consist of all transiting exoplanets through 2012, and notable discoveries since.
 All the transiting planets have true masses, radii and most have known inclinations.
 Radius is determined by how much the star dims during the transit and inclination is determined from Rossiter–McLaughlin effect.
 True mass is determined by the minimum mass determined from radial velocity observations divided by the sine of inclination.